seinecle/blog/_posts/2025-12-23-ai-productivity-race.md

    2. (Summer): bored by the copy pasting.
 I heard of Cursor of course but the 20$ monthly subscription makes me hesitate, as I already spend 20$ for OpenAI and 20$ for Gemini.
 SO I try  [Aider](https://aider.chat/), a free and open source solution to finally have in-place AI assisted editing of my files.
 Far from good enough, I stop it.
    3. (Fall): tried [Zed](https://zed.dev/ai).
 Freee just like Aider, the results are disappointing: slow and imprecise.
    4. (Fall): tried [Cursor](https://en.wikipedia.org/wiki/Cursor_(code_editor)).
 Fantastic results.
 I virtually stop coding in NetBeans and use it only for its debugger.
    5. (Winter): will try Claude Code.
-The reason is that Cursor has troubles interacting with the services I launch: reading their error logs and integrating them back in the conversation to iterate further.
+The reason is that Cursor has troubles interacting with the services I launch: it can't properly read their error logs and integrate them back in the conversation to iterate further.
 I've read that Claude Code does it very well.

-As can be seen from the above, a big
+As can be seen from the above, I have changed from a 13-year period of complete stability in tool use to a period of exploration and trial and error.
+This is me as a solo developer, I can't imagine what the process looks like at the scale of an organization.
+My guess is that:

+- in large organizations, teams will stick with their traditional IDE and just wait for it to evolve or for useful plugins for AI assistance to appear.
+Switching costs are just too high.
+- in medium / agile organizations, teams will switch to Cursor (many already have).
+Switching *again* to Claude Code is a bridge too far, and in any case Claude Code is too strong a vendor lock-in.
+They'll wait a couple of months for Cursor to catch up to Claude Code.
+- and companies that have a strong connivence with Anthropic, or the solo devs like myself who have very low switching costs, will try Claude Code.

 ---
 # About Me